-We are committed to responsible fundraising practices.
-We are registered with the Fundraising Regulator and have signed up to the fundraising promise which means our fundraising activity will always be legal, open, honest and respectful.
+We are committed to responsible fundraising practice, so we are registered with the Fundraising Regulator and have signed up to the fundraising promise, meaning our fundraising activity will always be legal, open, honest and respectful.

 When does this policy apply?

 What are Girlguiding’s expectations?

 As fundraisers you are expected to comply with the Code of Fundraising Practice, and to use Girlguiding’s fundraising toolkit.
 The Code of Practice may be amended from time to time and we will update the toolkit when this happens (when the update is in progress you will see a comment on the toolkit telling you that this section needs updating).
 If you need up to date advice, check the current Code of Practice or contact the fundraising team at head office.

 As fundraisers you must also maintain accurate financial records, to allow for transparency, continuity and succession planning.
 You can find more information about record keeping on the website under the unit finances section.